Did Claude really shoot and kill Maria at the end of III? When God finally got around to answering questions about it, he just shrugged.

 Shotgun.
 It can destroy a vehicle by two or three shots and it can easily knock down any pedestrian on foot and it's blasts can prevent from moving.
 It is not as powerful as the M16 but still very lethal weapon.

 The Rhino Tank- without the use of cheats it is extremely hard to acquire,(You have to either beat the game or reach a full 6 star wanted level and steal it) but once you are in one....

-4. The tank is EXTREMELY hard to blow up by law enforcement, and reaching a 6 star wanted level is a breeze.
+The tank is EXTREMELY hard to blow up by law enforcement and gang members (though it is extremely vulnerable to fire, like from Molotovs), and reaching a 6 star wanted level is a breeze.

 The Drive-By-Shooting mechanic.
 Just get a submachine gun and let 'er rip.

 The Banshee.
 It isn't the fastest car in the game and it has very low health, but its incredibly high acceleration and good handling make up for that, especially since a decent portion of Liberty City is made up of short, tight streets.
 Combine this with how there is an easy spawn for the Banshee on Portland Islandnote The Capital Autos showroom in Harwood, and the car is fairly common on the other two, you will never need another car in most scenarios.

 The Triads.
 They're likely going to be the first gang you piss off.
 They're not very tough by themselves, armed only with bats and pistols, but their territory covers almost half of Portland, making moving around it for the remainder of the game's first chapter a pain.